-Breach management would include an evaluation of the impact of the breach on the independence of the firm and the engagement team and the need for actions and safeguards to maintain objectivity.
-Any breach of an external independence standard is also discussed with the client's audit committee, and/or governing body.
+Breach management includes an evaluation of the impact of the breach on the independence of the firm and the engagement team and the need for actions and safeguards to maintain objectivity.
+Any breach of an external independence standard is also reported to the client's audit committee, and/or governing body.